belgort-clark/teach-access/unit-1/quizzes/1-module-2-quiz.md

 ## Question 13

-Complex layouts make it easy for people with cogntive disabilites to navigate a site
+Complex layouts make it easy for people with cognitive disabilities to navigate a site

 1) True
 2) False (Correct answer)

 ## Question 14

-A user of your site can become qucily disoritented and confused if you don't provide clear feedback and notifications
+A user of your site can become quickly disoriented and confused if you don't provide clear feedback and notifications

 1) True (Correct answer)
 2) False